DarkGeekMS/apeXTesting/README.md

 ## Brief Description

-This is the repository for testing code of ApeX, an application mimicking reddit.
+End to End Testing code of ApeX, an social media application that mimicks reddit.

 ## Utilized Technologies